-General method.
-The subject was seated in front of the computer screen at a viewing distance of approximately 45cm.
+The subject was seated in front of the computer screen at a viewing distance of approximately 45 cm.
 The subject would then fixate on the central occluder, a textured circular patch subtending about 2° of visual angle (the exact size is calculated to be sufficient to fully occlude the largest object in any trial).
-After pressing the spacebar, the two objects would appear from the upper left and right, traveling towards the occluder.
+After the subject pressed the spacebar, the two objects would appear from the offscreen at the upper left and right, traveling towards the occluder at fixation.
 The objects would then both simultaneously disappear behind the occluder, becoming progressively occluded until they were both completely invisible.
 Then two objects would progressively emerge from behind the occluder traveling along the original motion paths, as explained above, except with object a now continuing b's motion path and vice-versa.
+The objects continued on their final paths until they disappeared offscreen.
 The subject was then asked to indicate whether he or she had perceived a "bounce" or "stream" via response keys on the computer keyboard.
+Responses could be made any time after the objects had passed the occluder; subjects were not asked to respond quickly but simply to indicate what they had seen.